school-of-data/GIS-curriculum/philippines/module6/module6.md

 2. The selection will be applied to the Clinics layer, therefore Open the attribute table for the Clinic layer.
 Click the select features using expression ![alt_text](media/select_features_button.png "image_tooltip") button and type the following expression in the expression builder;

 ```
 "amenity" = 'clinic' AND "emergency" = 'yes'
 ```

-You’ll notice that the expression has a number of predicates like the comparison sign (=), the logical predicate(AND) and a string which is enclosed in single quotes (‘ ‘).
+You’ll notice that the expression has a number of predicates like the comparison sign (=), the logical predicate (AND) and a string which is enclosed in single quotes (‘ ‘).
 There are also two attribute names(amenity, emergency) and their values (clinic,yes).

 ![alt_text](media/select.png "image_tooltip")

 Figure 6.8: Select by Expression builder dialogue

 3. One Clinic is selected.
 You can see the selection highlighted in yellow.
-The selected clinic is also highlighted in the map canvas.
+The selected clinic is also highlighted in the attribute table.
 Now we know there’s only one clinic with an emergency facility in Pampanga province.

 ![alt_text](media/selected-canvas.png "image_tooltip")